cubefs/cubefs_blog/blog/README.md

         coverUrl: '/images/cover/security_audit_cover.jpg',
         desc: 'CubeFS is happy to announce the completion of its third-party security audit.
 The audit was conducted by Ada Logics in collaboration with the CubeFS maintainers, OSTIF and the CNCF.', },
+      {
+        title: 'CubeFS Autofs practice',
+        filePath: 'news/cubefs_autofs_practice',
+        date: '2024-05-24',
+        author: 'CubeFS',
+        coverUrl: '/images/cover/cubefs_autofs_practice.png',
+        desc: 'This article focuses on CubeFS support for mount, Autofs features, and their application in conjunction with surrounding ecosystems such as SSSD [3], and LDAP [4].', },
     ]
   },
   {